bihealth/sodar-core-legacy/docs/source/integration.rst

 .. note::
-   CSS and Javascript includes in the example base.html are **mandatory** for the Projectroles views and functionalities.
+   CSS and Javascript includes in the example base.html are **mandatory** for Projectroles-based views and functionalities.

 .. note::
-   The container structure defined in the example base.html, along with including the ``STATIC/projectroles/css/project.css`` are **mandatory** for the Projectroles views to work without modifications.
+   The container structure defined in the example base.html, along with including the ``{STATIC}/projectroles/css/project.css`` are **mandatory** for Projectroles-based views to work without modifications.

 Customizing Your Site